Semiparametric Bayesian Difference-in-Differences: Proofs of Main Results

 In the Appendix, $C>0$ denotes a generic constant, whose value might change line by line.
 We introduce additional subscripts when there are multiple constant terms in the same display.
 We also show in the Supplementary Appendix \ref{appendix:lfd} that $\gamma_\eta$ determines the least favorable direction of Bayesian submodels.
 For simplicity of notation we write $\sum_i$ instead of $\sum_{i=1}^n$ below.

-Our theoretical results relies of key decomposition of the frequentist estimator $\widehat{\tau}$ implied by asymptotic efficiency.
+Our theoretical results rely on a key decomposition of the frequentist estimator $\widehat{\tau}$ implied by asymptotic efficiency.
 The minimal asymptotic variance for estimating the ATT can be written in terms of the information norm as

 which is used in the results below.
 In the following, we denote the log-likelihood based on $Z^{(n)}$ as

 where each term is the logarithm of the factors involving only $m$ or $f$.
 Note that we only put a prior distribution on $\eta^m$ and $\eta^f$, and thus the consideration of the likelihood above is sufficient, as shown in the following proofs.